 Ideas for stations include a coloring station with train-themed coloring books, a craft station where they can make a train craft, a story station where someone reads to them from a train-themed book and a photo station where they can put on a conductor’s uniform and have their picture taken.

 Musical Train Cars

 This game is played just like musical chairs.
 The only difference is that the chairs are set up in rows like those on a train, rather than side by side.
 Play a train-themed song, such as “Morning Train” or a selection from a kids’ music CD as the music for this game.

 Divide players into two teams.
-Have them from two lines behind a starting line.
-Give each team a conductor’s hat, a vest and a bandana.
-Give each player a ticket.
+Have them form two lines behind a starting line.
+Give each team a conductor’s hat, a vest, and a bandana, and each player receives a ticket.
 On the other side of the room, place two empty tissue boxes with slots on top.
 Label them “ticket boxes.”

 All players must repeat this action.
 The first team to have all of their tickets in the box wins the race.

-In this game, one player is the conductor.
-The rest are train riders.
-The riders try to board the train without tickets and the conductor has to catch as many “ticket jumpers” as he can.
+In this game, one player is the conductor and the rest are train riders.
+The riders try to board the train without tickets, and the conductor has to catch as many “ticket jumpers” as he can.

 Set up a line of chairs to resemble a train.
 Have the kids mingle and play around the party space.
 When they hear a whistle blow, they must race to sit on a train chair without being tagged by the conductor.
 Any players tagged by the conductor become the conductor’s helpers and must help tag ticket jumpers in the next round of play.
 The game continues until only one player is left untagged.

 Gather four large boxes.
 Cut the tops and bottoms out of the boxes.
 Use duct tape to attach the boxes in pairs, forming two double train cars.
 Paint them or have the kids decorate them to look like train cars.